verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 </picture>
 ```

 [Open the 👀 demo](http://verlok.github.io/vanilla-lazyload/demos/picture_media.html), then your browser's **developer tools**, then switch to the **Network panel**.
-You will see that it downloads only the image source corresponding to the first media query that matches.
+You will see that it downloads only the image source corresponding to the first matching media query.

 ### Load modern formats like WebP and Jpeg2000